 Actor/Singer/Writer/Producer/Dancer and self-proclaimed “Artrepreneur” Elijah Rock has left few stones unturned in his quest for performance art excellence since leaving his native Cleveland, Ohio.
 He not only seeks out challenging creative opportunities, he creates them – in the spotlight and behind the scenes.

 As the Crooner in the musical play, "Words by Ira Gershwin" Rock's participation on that musical expose’ of the legendary Tin Pan Alley genius's, inspired Elijah to record in 2016 a contemporary twist to the music of George & Ira Gershwin via the innovative Gershwin For My Soul (produced by pianist, arranger and composer Kevin Toney of `70s Soul-Jazz band The Blackbirds).
-It is currently making its way up the jazz charts.
-Targeting performance arts centers and playhouses as well as traditional music venues, Elijah will bring a unique live presentation of this music with theatrical, staging, choreography and lighting elements that position the show as more than a stand-up vocal concert yet not quite a full-on musical.
-Directed by Saundra McClain (who helmed his NAACP Award-winning performance in “Breath and Imagination”), Elijah’s vision for the Gershwin project – and all of his endeavors - must be experienced to be fully understood and deeply appreciated.
+The album is currently soaring on the jazz radio charts nationwide.
+Performing at performance arts centers, playhouses, casino's as well as traditional music and jazz venues, Elijah brings a unique live presentation of this music, to his audiences, that showcase his extraordinary vocal dexterity of crooner, legit Broadway singer, classical vocalist and dazzling tap dancer.

 Born and raised in Cleveland, Ohio, Rock grew up singing in Lee Heights Community Church and as a student at University School- preparatory school for boys, from which he was discovered by The Cleveland Orchestra Children’s Chorus and The Cleveland Opera Children’s Chorus.
 He was a boy soprano until his voice changed and he joined the Cleveland Singing Angeles as a soloist.
 Thus, he fell in love with Classical Voice, Theatre Performance and later, Jazz Performance and Jazz Tap.
 As a high school youth, Rock studied bel canto singing and acting at the world-renowned Interlochen Arts Camp for two summers under the tutelage of Beverly Rinaldi.
 In his senior year, he had the honor of being one of the first vocalists to be accepted into the prestigious Cleveland Institute of Music (CIM) Young Artist Program where he continued his studies with Ms. Rinaldi.
 It was also in Cleveland, where he studied theatre drama, dance, improvisational and sketch comedy at the Karamu House Theatre – the oldest long-running African American theatre in the country.
 Furthering his roots in African American forms of classical music, Elijah went on to become a soloist for the renown ‘Albert McNeil, Los Angeles Jubilee Singers,’ singing Negro Spiritual music in concert halls around the world.
 It’s no wonder, that when Rock discovered the likes of Paul Robeson, Roland Hayes, Earl Jeffries, Al Hibbler, Arthur Prysock, Joe Williams and Sammy Davis, Jr. at an early age, he would find his calling and devote his life to the Classical Performing Arts, Theatre and The Great American Songbook.